The Bride of Abydos

+1813 first edition title page.
+London: John Murray.

 The Bride of Abydos is a poem written by Lord Byron in 1813.
 One of his earlier works, The Bride of Abydos is considered to be one of his "Heroic Poems", along with The Giaour, Lara, The Siege of Corinth, The Corsair and Parisina.
 These poems contributed to his poetic fame at the time in England.

 Plot

 Divided into two cantos, and further into more than a dozen stanzas each, The Bride of Abydos has a straightforward plot.
 After an initial description of the Turkish setting, the story opens with the ruler Giaffir rebuking his supposed son, Selim.
 Selim professes his love for his half-sister, Zuleika, Giaffir's daughter.
 Angered, the Pasha refuses Selim a key to the royal harem and upbraids him with insults.

 Zuleika herself appears, radiant in beauty, and soon she is forbidden to marry Selim; she tacitly complies.
 Later, she exclaims her love to Selim and mourns her fate that would be without him.
 He, in turn, decries Giaffir's judgment as well and vows vengeance.
 The first canto closes as Zuleika notices a change in Selim's demeanour and wonders about his evasive language.
 He comforts her with the knowledge that he still retains the harem key and promises to reveal himself later that night.

 The second canto again opens with a chthonic description of the Turkish lands and the grotto where the lovers meet.
 His cloak thrown aside, Selim is dressed as a dashing pirate and declares that Zuleika is not his sister.
 She is surprised and listens as Selim relates how Giaffir had killed Abdallah, Selim's father and Giaffir's brother.
 Selim's story continues as he tells her that he learned of his true identity from one of his father's loyal servants, Haroun, and that since Selim himself was raised by Giaffir, he was detested and maltreated.

 He became a pirate so that he could gather a posse for revenge, and asserts his lust for Giaffir's blood; the silence at the end of Selim's tale is interrupted by the reports of weapons belonging to Giaffir's men.
 Selim, wishing to kiss his love one last time, tarries to leave the cave and soon falls, dying on the beach, the fatal blow administered by Giaffir himself.
 The second canto thus ends with Zuleika dying of sorrow for Selim, while Giaffir is forced to live out the rest of his life in solitude.